flofriday/blog/posts/meltdown-the-story-of-a-markdown-parser/post.md

 ```

 Other than this, meltdown was quite easy to implement.
 During the implementation I
-quite often tried some edge-cases in other parsers like
+often tried some edge-cases in other parsers like
 [try.pandoc.org](https://try.pandoc.org) which really helped.
 Meltdown still
 isn't the cleanest implementation but it has quite a few tests and a somewhat
 simple API to use: